sergio-contente/RoboCasa-Project/README.md

 ## Results

-All approaches achieved **0% success rate** in evaluation.
+All approaches achieved **0% success rate (except for GAIL with action chunking - SR = 10%)** in evaluation.
 The task requires pressing a 2mm button, which demands extreme precision none of the policies could consistently achieve.

 But we did get some good runs on other approaches...